ironsheep/RPi-Reporter-MQTT2HA-Daemon/README.md

    sudo systemctl enable isp-rpi-reporter.service
    ```

+**NOTE**: Raspian 'Jessie' does not fully support all of these systemctl commands

+- **systemctl enable isp-rpi-reporter.service** # does not work. (we're looking at alternative for startup on reboot and verifying if it is starting or not...)

 **NOTE:** *Please remember to run the 'systemctl enable ...' once at first install, if you want your script to start up everytime your RPi reboots!*